Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In four games as the favorite over the last 10 matchups, the Cubs have a record of 1-3.

-- In their previous 10 matchups with a total posted by sportsbooks, the Cubs and their opponents are 4-5-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over five times.

 Cubs Betting Records & Stats

-- The moneyline set for this matchup implies the Cubs have a 48.8% chance of coming away with a victory in the contest.
+- Based on this matchup's moneyline, the Cubs' implied win probability is 60%.

-- Chicago and its opponents have hit the over in 12 of its 25 games with a total this season.
+- Chicago has played in 26 games with set over/under, and have combined with opponents to go over the total 13 times (13-12-1).

-- The Cubs have yet play a game with a spread this season.
+- The Cubs have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.